zwave-js/node-zwave-js/packages/zwave-js/api.md

 export { getEnumMemberName }

+// Warning: (ae-missing-release-tag) "GetFirmwareUpdatesOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface GetFirmwareUpdatesOptions {
+    apiKey?: string;
+}

 export { guessFirmwareFileFormat }

 // Warning: (ae-missing-release-tag) "HealNodeStatus" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)